 The Creation of Area Agencies

-In 1975, the New Hampshire legislature passed a law (RSA 171-A) which mandated “the Division of Mental Health to establish, maintain, implement and coordinate a comprehensive service delivery system for people with intellectual and developmental disabilities.
+In 1975, the New Hampshire legislature passed a law (RSA 171-A) which mandated “the Division of Mental Health to establish, maintain, implement and coordinate a comprehensive service delivery system for developmentally disabled persons.”
 Managed by the New Hampshire Bureau of Developmental Services, this system included designating ten “area agencies” to develop and implement these services throughout the state.

-The Moore Center was named area agency for Region VII, which includes Auburn, Bedford, Candia, Goffstown, Hooksett, Londonderry, Manchester, and New Boston.
+The Moore Center was named area agency for Region VII, which includes Auburn, Bedford, Candia, Goffstown, Hooksett, Londonderry, Manchester, and New Boston in 1981.

 A Community-Based Service Approach